junxit/us-congress-bills-113/metadata.md

 - 2014-05-19 — Mr. Huizenga (MI) moved to suspend the rules and pass the bill, as amended.
 - 2014-05-19 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 371 - 10 (Roll no. 218). (text: CR H4444-4445)
 - 2014-05-19 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 371 - 10 (Roll no. 218).(text: CR H4444-4445)
+- 2014-05-20 — Received in the Senate and Read twice and referred to the Committee on Banking, Housing, and Urban Affairs.